Channon Group: Cardiovascular functional genomics and redox signalling

 In studies of patients with diabetes and coronary artery disease, we have examined changes in endothelial function, and nitric oxide and tetrahydrobiopterin levels, and how these relate to the clinical features of disease.
 We have carried out clinical trials of treatments to increase tetrahydrobiopterin levels.

 When studying the role of tetrahydrobiopterin in regulating NOS function it became clear to us that this molecule has important functions independent of NOS biology.
 We are now focused on studying this new biology using both cell lines and our targeted knockouts of GTPCH.
-We have found unexpected alterations in macrophage redox state that do not depend on nitric oxide synthase expression.
-Our most recent work has shown a role for endothelial tetrahydrobiopterin in controlling mitochondrial redox balance.
+We have found unexpected alterations in macrophage function in infection that do not depend on nitric oxide synthase expression.
+We have also shown a role for endothelial tetrahydrobiopterin in controlling mitochondrial redox balance.

 Leukocyte recruitment in cardiovascular inflammation